itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Will be the probabilities equal of obtaining each value?
 Usualy not.
 More likely that number of white pixels would be greater than number of black.
-Before use this rule you must think about type of your input patterns.
+Before use this rule you have to think about type of your input patterns.

 The second rules use a logarithmic proportion.